Search

 • Exchange Trading & Regulatory Fundamentals for Electronic Traders

-The training is designed to provide a better understanding of the basics of electronic trading including activities likely to draw attention from regulators, and key exchange rules and regulations.
+The training is designed to provide a better understanding of the basics of electronic trading including activities likely to draw attention from regulators.
 It also covers exchange rules most likely to impact traders such as pre-execution communications, cross trades, self-match trades, test trades, position limits and order-to-trade ratios.

 CONTINUE READING